TL;DR

 Search Terms Report mining (weekly)

-Negative keywords as foundation
+Negative keywords as the foundation

-Match types strategy: 2026 reality
+Match type strategy: the 2026 reality

 - Exact Match: Your default for commercial high-intent keywords.
 Maximum control.